 Non-Consensual Sexual Intercourse – Any genital or oral penetration, however, slight, by a part of the respondent’s body or by an object that occurs without effective consent.

-Office of Record - Department of Human Resources.
+Office of Record - Office of Student Development.

 Respondent - A person named as an offender in a harassment/misconduct complaint.